 A: Before you wonder whether this actually is a serious question, it is!
 In fact, last month, a court allowed a jury to consider an employee’s claim that her employer retaliated against her in violation of the ADA after she requested to take frequent bathroom breaks.

-Bonnie’s claim got me thinking (in a nerdy FMLA kind of way): could the employer have assessed FMLA leave for these bathroom trips?
+Susie’s claim got me thinking (in a nerdy FMLA kind of way): could the employer have assessed FMLA leave for these bathroom trips?
 It seems the answer is yes, since the FMLA regulations do not limit the size of intermittent FMLA leave, and it appears that the employee could show that these bathroom trips are medically necessary.
 This situation is similar to the facts in Collins v.
 U.S. Playing Card Co., where the court determined that a diabetic employee’s requests for breaks of a few minutes at various points during the work day to get something to eat could qualify as intermittent leave under the FMLA.

 Insights for Employers